-1. Customs.
-Airports in Uzbekistan have green (“nothing to declare”) and red corridors in the customs control zones.
-You would need to fill the customs declaration (two copies on arrival and one copy on departure)only if you brought some items/valuables (including certain types of restricted medication – see below) to declare or cash currency in equivalent of over 2000 US Dollars.
 Make sure that both copies of the declaration are signed and stamped by customs officials.
 You will need to present one to the customs authorities as you enter the country and produce the other on departure.
 Any currency or valuables found in your possession and not declared on your customs declaration form may be confiscated.
 Don’t bring in any pornographic or extremist material.
 It’s not allowed, and will be confiscated if (when) the customs officials find it, with potential further prosecution.

 Prostitution and hiring prostitutes are criminal offence, causing serious consequences for those who cross this line.
 We firmly request from our guests to refrain from visiting Uzbekistan at all if they intend for any sort of “sex-tourism”.

-1. Religion.
+Religion.
 Uzbekistan is a secular Republic and its Constitution guarantees freedom of conscience.
 But proselytising and missionary activity is not allowed.
-One should also take into account the fact that over 86% of country’s population are Muslim and, although Uzbeks are generally very tolerant, some actions by foreigners might be seen as disrespect to local traditions.
-So, be careful if you talk about any religion, try to follow the certain dress code when visiting mosques or other places of worships (trousers or skirts below knees, but uncovered head is OK.
-Don’t walk in front of people during their prayers), ask your guide for other advice.
+One should also take into account the fact that 96% of country’s population are Muslim and, although Uzbeks are generally very tolerant, some actions by foreigners might be seen as disrespect to local traditions.
+So, be careful if you talk about any religion, try to follow certain dress code when visiting mosques or other places of worships (trousers or skirts below knees, while uncovered head is OK in the most of the historic sites unless it is an active mosque or place of pilgrimage.
+Don’t walk in front of people during their prayers).

+Large cities also have Christian churches, synagogues, and some other temples.
+If you observe certain religious rites, please contact your guide or us and we will help you to find a place of worship or specific services (kosher food, for example).
 Because of cultural sensitivities, homosexuality is illegal in Uzbekistan, although related cases are very rare and were never used to foreigners.
 But it is advised to avoid showing affection publicly.

 And, please, always cross the road on designated pedestrian crossings – and even there, look to both sides for usually fast driving cars.

-1. Food.
+Food.
 Uzbekistan is famous by its gastronomy and foreign visitors are encouraged to taste various meals of different provinces, even participate in cooking process and learn some recipes.
 But you should be aware that Uzbeks are meat-lovers and mostly it’s beef or lamb.
 Not all restaurants can offer vegetarian or vegan options, so you should seek advice from your local guide or us.

 Another issue is a stomach upset caused either by mixing unfamiliar local food or dining in places with doubtful hygiene.
 Again, please, seek advice from us or your local guide when choosing a restaurant or teahouse, as we regularly inspect and recommend only fully certified places.
 And, sorry for mentioning this, please – don’t drink dairy products after watermelon 🙂

-1. Electricity.
+Electricity.
 In Uzbekistan the power plugs and sockets are of type C, E and F (also known as the standard “Euro” and “Schuko” or dual plug).
 The standard voltage is 220 V and the standard frequency is 50 Hz.
 You can use your appliances in Uzbekistan, if the standard voltage in your country is in between 220 – 240 V (as is in the UK, Europe, Australia and most of Asia and Africa).
 But if the standard voltage in your country is in the range of 100 V – 127 V (as is in the US, Canada and most South American countries), you need a voltage converter in Uzbekistan.
 If the frequency in Uzbekistan (50 Hz) differs from the one in your country, it is not advised to use your appliances.

 If the appliance’s label states ‘INPUT: 100-240V, 50/60 Hz’ it can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.